Skip to main content

 Aidy Bryant's Annie and Lolly Adefope's Fran stand side by side on Hulu's Shrill.

-Ahhhhhhhhh how I love Lil Baby Aidy!
+Ahhhhhhhhh how we love Lil Baby Aidy!
 Similar to Insecure, Shrill is all about a young woman trying to find more purpose in her life and her work, yet with a different set of challenges keeping her from progressing.
-When the series begins, Annie’s (Aidy Bryant) got a cool job but not enough to do, and her boyfriend is a moron who makes her feel awful about herself.
-Annie herself really lacks a backbone, and much of the series sees her grow from a wallflower into a “shrill” badass.
-It’s is a really cool journey, especially for plus-sized viewers, and even when she acts like a jerk, I can’t help but root for all the growth she’s making happen.
+When the series begins, Annie (Aidy Bryant) has a cool job but not enough to do, and her boyfriend is a moron who makes her feel awful about herself.
+Annie really lacks a backbone, and much of the series sees her growth from a wallflower into a “shrill” badass.
+It’s a really cool journey, especially for plus-sized viewers, and even when Annie acts like a jerk, we can’t help but root for all the growth she’s making happen.

 Mythic Quest